 Vote for your favorite mashed potatoes recipe.
 PotatoGoodness.com strives to present the best mashed and smashed potatoes recipes first so you find the recipe you want fast.
 Do you have a favorite mashed potato recipe?
 Send us the recipe or a link for consideration.
 Please don’t forget to vote for your favorite mashed potatoes.

-How to Make Mashed Potatoes -Easy Classic Mashed Potato Recipe
+How to Make Mashed Potatoes – Easy Classic Mashed Potatoes Recipe

 Making mashed potatoes is fun and simple enough for the kids to help.
 This recipe is easy to make, delicious and nutritious.
 Yield: 6-8 servings

 3 lbs. baking potatoes peeled and cut into 1.5 inch cubes

 Salt, to taste

 Place potatoes in a large heavy pot and cover with cold salted water.
 Bring to a boil over high heat.
 Reduce heat to low and simmer, partially covered, until tender, 10 to 15 minutes.

 Drain the potatoes and return to the pot.
 Off the heat, mash potatoes, adding enough hot broth to make a smooth puree.
 Stir in sour cream and season with salt and pepper.

 Like your potatoes with garlic?
 You’ll love this award winning creamy garlic mashed potato recipe.
 Yield: 10 servings